mikeintoch/gcp-quarkus-samples/run/pubsub/README.md

 ### Navigate to the service logs:

 * Navigate to the Google Cloud console
-* Click the pubsub-tutorial service.
+* Click the camel-pubsub-service service.
 * Select the Logs tab.

 Logs might take a few moments to appear.
 If you don't see them immediately, check again after a few moments.